stanley-gu/standardsCh/chapter.md

 ### Systems Biology Markup Language (SBML)

-SBML was developed in 2000 at Caltech, Pasadena as a result of funding received from the Japanese ERATO program.
+SBML was developed in 2000 at Caltech, Pasadena, as a result of funding received from the Japanese ERATO program.
 Both CellML and SBML are today viewed as the main standards for exchanging cellular network models.
 There are however fundamental differences between the approaches that CellML and SBML take in the